suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 - `Require a pull request before merging`
 - `Require status checks to pass before merging`
   - `Status checks that are required.`: `status-check`

+The meaning of these settings is simple, **changes of the default branch must be tested**.

 `Status checks that are required.` is an essential setting.
 You can't merge a pull request whose `required jobs` fail,